Markdown Processors: Surprisingly Bad

 But while you're writing the file wikis/overview.md, then the natural way to link to wikis/golum_review.md should be a link to that file:

 1Golum is an awful wiki.
-See my reviewhere](golum_review.md).
+See my [review here](golum_review.md).

-The link to another markdown file should say where that markdown file it.
-The linking system here clearly thinks in terms of a website address, so the user needs to stop thinking in terms of links to notes and start thinking in terms of published web addresses.
+The link to another markdown file should say where that markdown file is.
+The linking system here clearly thinks in terms of a website address rather than linked notes.

 The Gitea wiki has no such limit, but somehow manages to find a worse one: it cannot show files inside a directory and they don't plan to change that limitation.
 This basic directory structure is impossible: